stackforge/fuel-docs/userdocs/fuel-install-guide/sysreq/sysreq_ironic_prereq.rst

 * Prepare the nodes on which you plan to deploy ``ironic`` by configuring the
   following:

-  * A separate network interface for the *baremetal* network.
+  * Prepare the *baremetal* network.

-    You must assign a separate network interface or a VLAN for the *baremetal* network on the controller node.
+    In fuel, the *baremetal* network consists of a virtual network and a solid network.
+    The virtual network is a part of the OpenStack Network service and will be mapped to the Fuel private network.
+Baremetal servers get their IP addresses from this virtual network in the same manner as virtual instances.
+The solid network is similar to the Fuel management network and is responsible for communication between Ironic agents that run on baremetal servers and Ironic services.
+Therefore, configure the *baremetal* network with care and ensure that the baremetal servers PXE boot interface can reach the virtual network and the solid network at the same time.
 If you need to configure this network interface only on some nodes, such as nodes with ``ironic`` and ``controller`` roles, use network templates.

   * Access to the IPMI network